In a Galaxy of Bad ‘Star Wars’ Games, This One Might Be the Worst

 There was a time when CCGs were everywhere and Star Wars was at the peak of its popularity.
 But this game missed the mark on both.

-Star Wars: Force Attax was yet another Star Wars CCG released by Topps in 2010.
-There’s an important piece of context though: Revenge of the Sith was released in 2005 and the next Star Wars film wouldn’t be released until 10 years later.
-Granted, The Clone Wars animated series was airing between those, but still it does seem like 2010 is a weird no-man’s-land of a time to release a Star Wars card game.
-Don’t get me wrong, Clone Wars is super good, but is it any more fitting for a card game than any other animated series?
-Where’s my Samurai Jack card game, huh?!
+Star Wars: Force Attax is a Star Wars CCG released by Topps in 2010.
+For context, Revenge of the Sith was released in 2005 and the next Star Wars film wouldn’t be released until 10 years later.
+Granted, The Clone Wars animated series was airing at the time.
+But still seems like 2010 is a weird no-man’s-land of a time to release a Star Wars card game.

-Each game starts with players making a deck of 12 cards (already off to a bad start), and must have at least 4 character types with only 1 force user allowed.
-From there players lay all their cards face down and the first player picks a card and chooses Attack or Defend.
-Then the other player picks a card and whichever card has the highest stat wins.
-Then those cards are discarded and it all repeats.
-Whoever wins the most of the 12 possible rounds wins.
+Each game starts with players making a deck of 12 cards (already off to a bad start), and must have at least 4 character types with only one force user allowed.
+To play, players lay all their cards face down.
+The first player picks a card and chooses Attack or Defend.
+Then, the other player picks a card and compares stats to see who wins the fight.
+Then those cards are discarded, and it all repeats.
+Whoever wins the most of the 12 possible rounds wins the game.